Ericcsr/ENGG1340-Group-119/README.md

 ### Output :abcd:
 New messages will appear right after your input, no new window will popup.
 ## Compilation and Execution Instructions
 This project is only guaranteed to work in Linux.os.
 Clone the master brunch to your local path and open this directory in terminal.
-Enter `make wordmemor` to compile and `make run` or `./wordmemor` to execute the project!
-While the programme is running , just follow the instructions and enjoy the process of exploring English words!
+Enter `chmod 777 typemetoRun.sh` to enable the execution permission of this shell script, and enter `./typemetoRun.sh` to execute the programme!
+While the programme is running, just follow the instructions and enjoy the process of exploring English words!
 ## Advanced Features
+We use object oriented programming, which avails our programme some magical features!
 ### Change Interface
-Open "screenplay.cpp".
+Open "screenplay.h".
 By simply changing the value of "WIDTH" in the macro defination part, you can change the size of the interface to fit your screen.
 ### Add New Words
 Also, you can add new words to the (category).txt, be careful to write in the form of
 ```